aminjahanpour/edge_solver/README.md

 # Edge Solver
 This repo contains the Edge Solver source code running based on an RV32IF RISC-V computing core all written in Verilog.

 As always, no licensing.
-You could do what you want with it :)
+Free to public with no limitation :)